eswos/helloWorld/README.md

 # helloWorld
 first repo
-I a total newbie.
+I am a newbie.
 That's it.